 6. Replace the filters in your HVAC system.

 Indoor air quality is becoming more of a problem, especially during the winter months when people are cooped up in their homes.
 As winter approaches, your HVAC system should be an equal priority as House Cleaning, especially beneath its covers.
 It’s also a good idea to replace the filters, which have likely accumulated lots of dust throughout the summer.

 7. Lastly, make sure your quilts are comfortable.

 It pays to invest in a decent quilt since it will become your family’s best buddy throughout the winter months.
 The level of covers you need depends on whether you have heating, another person in bed, or carpet.
 Feather blankets and wool are lovely choices if you want to be utterly toasty in the winter.

 Similar to how our lives vary with the seasons, our houses should adapt.
 Winter brings iciness, chill, and a strong need for warmth.
 You don’t want to be taken aback.
-We hope that this post has provided you with helpful information and advice on adequately preparing your house for the winter.
+We hope that this post has provided you with helpful information and advice on adequately preparing your house for winter-proofing.